compomics/moFF/README.md

   	--tag_pep_sum_file  tag string that will be part of the  peptided summary intensity file name.
 Default value is moFF_run
 	--raw_repo		the folder containing the raw files
 ```
-For a correct rt windows, we suggest to set the rt_p value equal or slighly greater to the dynamic exclusion duration set in your machine.
-We suggest also to set the rt_p_match always slightly bigger than the rt windows used the MS2 fetures (rt_p )

 `python moff_all.py --inputF  sample_folder/   --raw_repo sample_folder/ --tol 10  --output_folder output_moff --peptide_summary 1`

 The options are identifcal for both apex and MBR modules.
 The output for the latter (MBR) is stored in the folder sample_folder/mbr_output, while the former (apex) generates files in the specified output_moff folder.
 Log files for both algorithms are generated in the respective folders.

 You can also specify a list of input and raw files using: